armonlis/cv/README.md

 The controller can collect the listeners and add them as to the whole page so to a single element.
 All of events emitted from user's actions handles the controller.

 See the code realizing the controller in the file ./src/ts/app/controller.ts.

+## Build the application.

+To build the application enter in the console *npm run build*.

+Also you can visit the page with this application *[GitHub](https://armonlis.github.io/examples/cv)*.